mottosso/allzpark/docs/pages/reference.md

 ## Application

-Allspark visualises applications relative a given project.
+Allzpark visualises applications relative a given project.
 A project can specify relevant applications using `~weak` references in its `requires = []`.

 ```python
 name = "myproject"